christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading8.md

 ## Reading

-- What is Data Loss Prevention (DLP)?
+1. What is Data Loss Prevention (DLP)?

+- Data Loss Prevention (DLP) is a set of tools and processes designed to ensure that sensitive or critical information does not leave the corporate network unauthorized.
+It works by identifying, monitoring, and protecting data in use, in motion, and at rest through deep content inspection and contextual security analysis of transactions.
+DLP policies help organizations comply with legal and regulatory requirements by preventing the accidental or intentional disclosure of sensitive information.
+By applying rules to classify and protect confidential and critical information, DLP can prevent unauthorized access and sharing.
+Overall, DLP solutions provide visibility into data usage, movement, and access, helping organizations mitigate the risk of data breaches and safeguard their valuable information assets.

-1. How would you convince your organization about the importance of implementing a DLP solution?
+2. How would you convince your organization about the importance of implementing a DLP solution?

 a) Highlight the Risks and Costs of Data Breaches